AustinClojure/workshop-docs/Pages/8-add-state.md

 We see the form now, but submitting it does nothing.
 The problem now is that we're extracting the params during the `POST` but aren't actually doing anything with them.
 To fix this, we have to extract the parameters from the form, build a message, and store the message in our messages vector.

 We want to be able to add new messages to our `messages` vector.
 Clojure was designed from the ground up to make it easier to write concurrent programs.
 Concurrent programs are programs that do more than one thing at a time.
 It does that by having data structures that do not change.
-Variables can be changed to point to something else, but Clojure requires that doing so happens using particular functions, so it can ensure the program stays in a safe state.
+Variables can be changed to point to something else, but Clojure requires that doing so happens using particular functions, so it can ensur e the program stays in a safe state.
 We're going to use the `atom` mechanism to allow us to update our `messages`.

 > An `atom` is like a box that protects information from being changed in an unsafe way.
 You simply pass the information into the `atom`.